Skip to content

 WebSocket protocol

 All traffic on /ws is JSON.
-See openagent/gateway/protocol.py for the canonical message-type constants.
+The protocol uses typed messages for both directions.

 Client → Server